put101/rug-architectures-of-intelligence/assignment7/README.md

 These learning rates are too high and the error and ouput start to oscillate.
 This is because the weights get adjusted too much and therefore the output overshoots and so does the error, therefore correcting in the opposite direction where it again overshoots creating a feedback loop that oscillates.
 All this happens with a faster frequency than the given sinus stimuli because of the noise in the stimuli that gets amplified by the weights and not the sinus itself.
 The sinus can be observed as the mean of the oscillating ouput.

+### Question 2c: We now developed a model that learns the connection weights between two ensembles.
+However, to do so, we had to specify the error: basically reintroducing pre-calculated connection weights.
+Think about how this would work when doing, for example, alphabet-arithmetic.
+Where does the error signal come from in that case?
+What are therefore the requirements for using supervised learning?

+- Supervised learning requires a defined error metric with which the model can be evaluated.
+It should quantify the difference between the predicted result and the actual correct result from the labelled training data.
+This will then be used to calculate the error signal.

+- In alphabet-arithmetic the error would come from the difference between the predicted result and the actual correct result.
+This requires the model to do backpropagation, updating the weights to minimize the error.